 This experience with life energy, with being moved by something, to something, was called “the Holy Spirit” in previous ages.
 Jesus said “The Spirit is like the wind that blows where it will.”
 There you are.
 We have to become aware of the energy of life, noticing those places, ideas, people, events that are charged with energy for us, that we care about, and follow wherever it goes.

-We are to move toward those things, those people, that attract us, that are charged with energy for us, spending time with them, incorporating them into our life—remembering that, as in all spiritual matters, things are not what they appear to be.
+We are to move toward those things, those people, that attract us in this way, that are charged with energy for us, spending time with them, incorporating them into our life—remembering that, as in all spiritual matters, things are not what they appear to be.
 We cannot take even life energy at face value.
 We have to always get to the heart of the matter, looking past the surface to what else is there, seeing where it goes.

 We have to decide how to read, and follow, life energy.
 Energy for sailing may have nothing to do with buying a sailboat or taking lessons.
 What is the charged idea of sailing asking of us?
 We have to sit with it imaginatively to know.
 Imagination, curiosity and patience are essential tools in the work of soul, of finding and doing the work that is ours to do, the life that is ours to live.